4ngryR4v3n/fluffy-fiesta/notes/kali-linux.md

 **NOTE:** If an error occurs regarding masked services, run `systemctl unmask SERVICE`.

 Reboot to ensure everything has been set up correctly.

+### Setting up virtual network interfaces

+Virtual network interfaces allow you to split one network card into multiple interfaces.
+This allows a single card to run in multiple modes and can be extremely useful.
+Virtual interfaces work just like physical ones, so the usage is the same.

+Add an interface.

+`iw phy phy0 interface add NAME type MODE && ifconfig NAME up`

+Delete an interface.

+`ifconfig NAME down && iw dev NAME del`

 ### Disabling the GUI